dotmat3/github-recommender-system/README.md

-# Github Recommender System
+# GitHub Recommender System

-The task we addressed in this project is to create a recommender system for GitHub repositories, based on the implicit feedback captured when a user stars a repository.
+Distributed Recommender System for GitHub repositories based on the **implicit feedback** captured when a user stars a repository.

-In order to do that, we examined some datasets on Kaggle, but while there are some of them regarding GitHub, we couldn’t find a dataset containing information about user interactions.
-So, we decided to collect the data ourself, coding a website scraper which could provide us the following data for each repository:
+The system relies on a dataset containing information about **user interactions** on the GitHub website.
+In order to collect it, we started from a well-known repository like React and we stored all the users that **starred** that repo.
+Then, for each user we stored what other repositories he has starred.

+In particular, for each **repository** the following data is avalable:
 - Repository name
 - Repository owner
 - Number of stars